gipfeli-io/documentation/docs/infrastructure/basics.md

 * It is a managed Postgres instance, optimized to the extreme
 * It is batteries-included - from scaling to point-in-time-recovery
+* It has PostGIS extension included, which is an incredibly nice library for handling geodata

 ## Utils